National SOT Co-ordinator

 Aidan Desjardins - Trinity College Dublin

-Aidan is a second-year microbiology student at Trinity College Dublin.
+Aidan is a final year microbiology student at Trinity College Dublin.
 He first became interested in global health after participating in a research project investigating antimicrobial resistance.
 He hopes to engage his peers and members of the general public to advocate for greater awareness of global health issues.
 His primary interests are advocacy for planetary health policies, expansion of healthcare access, and the eradication of neglected tropical diseases.

 Trinity College Dublin